facetorched/schemplacer/README.md

 #### `schemplace <filename> [<pos>] [<ignoreAir>]`
 loads and places a schematic.
 Loading is done asynchronously and placement happens over multiple ticks if necessary (see [batchSize](#batchSize)).
 #### `schemremove <filename> [<pos>] [<ignoreAir>]`
 Sets blocks to air that are contained in the schematic.
-Uses the same loading and placement logic as `placeschem`.
+Uses the same loading and placement logic as 'schemplace'.
 #### `schemanimate <filename> [<pos>] [<ticksPerFrame>] [<start>] [<end>] [<step>] [<loop>] [<removeWhenDone>] [<clearPrev>] [<ignoreAir>]`
-Sequentially places schematics using the same logic as `schemplace`.
+Sequentially places schematics using the same logic as 'schemplace'.
 #### `schemstopanimate <filename> [<pos>] [<ticksPerFrame>] [<start>] [<end>] [<step>] [<loop>] [<removeWhenDone>] [<clearPrev>] [<ignoreAir>]`
 Stops any currently running animation that matches the given parameters.
 #### `schemwait <ticksToWait> [<waitId>]`